JasimAlrawie/ozoBot/README.md

 2 - npm i <br>
 3 - node index.js <br>
 <br>
-You can access the control panel from broswr
+You can access the control panel from any browser Through http://localhost:8888 for devs use nodemon better
-Through http://localhost:8888
-for devs use nodemon better